"A pub is a poor man's university"

 In Ireland — where they've raised community and relaxation to an art form — the pub is the social center.
 It's a place to meet family, friends, or business associates, catch up on news, debate politics, share a joke.
 It is a place of character and cadence rather than impersonal efficiency.

 At The Irish Rover, we've tried to recreate this idea.
 We can't build a smoky peat fire in the grate, but our recipes are authentic, the Guinness is shipped from Dublin, and the owner's brogue comes direct from County Clare.

-As we enter our fifteenth year of business, we want to thank you, the people who have enthusiastically adopted the joys of pub culture at The Irish Rover and at Irish Rover, Too.
+As we enter our twenty-second year of business, we want to thank you, the people who have enthusiastically adopted the joys of pub culture at The Irish Rover and at Irish Rover, Too.
 We are grateful for your custom and, most especially, for your friendship.

 "Cead Mile Failte"

 One Hundred Thousand Welcomes